 This subpart covers the storage of radioactive material by DOE in the Yucca Mountain repository and on the Yucca Mountain site.
-For the purposes of demonstrating compliance with this subpart, to the extent there may be any conflict with the requirements specified in this subpart and the requirements contained in Subparts A-J of this regulation, including definitions, the requirements in this subpart shall take precedence.
+For the purposes of demonstrating compliance with this subpart, to the extent there may be any conflict with the requirements specified in this

-§63.202 Definitions for Subpart K.
+§ 63.202 Definitions for Subpart K.

 General environment means everywhere outside the Yucca Mountain site, the Nellis Air Force Range, and the Nevada Test Site.

 Member of the public means anyone who is not a radiation worker for purposes of worker protection.